sivameetsu/linux-learns/samba-configuration-centos.md

  **modifying the smb.conf file with some options**

- update the configuration based on what you need.
+ The configuration should be updated based on your requirements.

  ```txt
  [dodo-foundation]